 Take a look at our Ford FAQ page and find out more about why you should buy Ford vehicles, which model might be right for you and what DG Weaver, one of the largest and longest established independent Ford dealers in the UK can offer you.

-The New Ford Puma is currently only available in a MHEV, if you would like more information on Ford's future electric vehicle, please send us your question
+The Ford Puma is currently only available in a mHEV, if you would like more information on Ford's future electric vehicle, please send us your question

 A Plug-in Hybrid (PHEV) is the best of both worlds, these vehicles have a higher voltage battery, allowing you to drive longer distances on all electric compared to a Hybrid Electric Vehicle (HEV) and a normal combustion engine.
 The PHEV has two charging options;